Skip to main content

 Knowing your destination also means you can map out potential routes and the stops you want to make along the way.
 For example, if you’re starting your cross-country road trip in Boston, do you want to drive south to make stops in Washington D.C., Nashville, Dallas and Phoenix?
 West to make stops in Chicago, Kansas City, Denver and Las Vegas?
 Or take a mixed route with a combination of stops?

-While researching potential directions and stops on your road trip, take the following considerations into account:
+While researching potential directions and stops on your cross country travel, take the following considerations into account:

 • How much time do you have for your road trip?